RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 | sup        |        -0.0218033  |          -1.35438  |           -1.67982  |     -1.01867  |
 | top        |        -0.174883   |           0.321859 |            0.489504 |      0.21216  |
 # Assessment of Missingness
+## NMAR Analysis
+NMAR means that there is a good reason why the missingness depends on the values of a column themselves.
+We don't believe there are any column in our dataset that is NMAR.
+We would like to obtain additional information about possible correlation between datacompleteness and missingness in teamname column, as our "teamname" column is the important column that contains missing values.

+## Missingness Dependency
+We
+<iframe src="assets/missingness_perm.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/datacompleteness_perm.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/missingness_pos_perm.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/position_perm.html" width=800 height=600 frameBorder=0></iframe>

 # Hypothesis Testing